HSK Meaning: What Does HSK Stand For?

 - HSK PBT: The paper-based HSK, or HSK PBT, is taken by people in areas or testing centers where the HSK iBT isn’t available.
 HSK PBT is identical to HSK iBT in terms of the test structure, content, and scoring criteria, it’s just that you need to write down characters physically on the test paper with a pen or pencil.
 (Should you take HSK iBT or HSK PBT?
 Compare the pros and cons here)

 - HSKK: The acronym is very close to HSK (note the extra ‘K’).
 HSKK stands for ‘Hanyu Shuiping Kouyu Kaoshi’, which means ‘Chinese Proficiency Spoken Test’.
-As the name suggests, HSKK is a standardized spoken exam that certifies candidate’s Chinese speaking skills.
-HSKK comprises 3 sub-tests: Beginner, Intermediate, Advanced, all of which are conducted in the form of audio recording.
-Like HSK (which is a 100% written exam), HSKK is also produced and overseen by Hanban.
+As the name suggests, HSKK is a standardized spoken exam that certifies a candidate’s Chinese speaking skills.
+HSKK comprises 3 sub-tests: Beginner, Intermediate, and Advanced, all of which are conducted in the form of audio recording.
+Like HSK (which is a 100% written exam), HSKK is also produced and overseen by Hanban (now CLEC).
 The two exams can be taken independently at any level.

 - BCT: Business Chinese Test, or BCT, is another Chinese language proficiency test developed by Hanban for foreign learners engaged in business activities.
 The BCT consists of two relatively independent tests: BCT (Listening & Reading) and BCT (Speaking & Writing).
 The candidates can sit for one or both of them at a time.
 Unlike the HSK, which is used mostly by people hoping to attend university or graduate school in China, the BCT is primarily used by employers to test the Chinese skills of potential employees.